-Bernie, if you check out some of the newsletter companies -- HubSpot, Constant Contact, Mail Chimp -- they have done extensive research about who opens what when.
+Bernie, if you check out some of the newsletter companies like HubSpot, Constant Contact, Mail Chimp - they have done extensive research about who opens what when.
 I can't send you directly to this information, but I've read these articles several times.
-Google it -- you'll get a very detailed answer to your question.
+Google it and you'll get a very detailed answer to your question.

-Make sure to choose a service like How I Mail, Constant Contact, etc. which have API keys to associate your email with your company website (so email doesn't end up in SPAM boxes first), that you understand the-DMA Opt-In rules, and the product has open rate statistics to help you analyze what's working best for you.
+Make sure to choose a service like How I Mail, Constant Contact, etc. which have API keys to associate your email with your company website (so the email doesn't end up in spam boxes first) and understand the DMA opt-in rules.
+The product has open rate statistics to help you analyze what's working best for you.

-I think this is a good question, since I am finding that people are being swamped with information these days.
-A lot of would be marketing e-mails are deleted without opening, particular those sent to sole traders.
+I think this is a good question since I am finding that people are being swamped with information these days.
+A lot would be marketing e-mails are deleted without opening, particular those sent to sole traders.

-For example, overnight I recevied 120 e-mails, most of which were irrelevant to me.
+For example, overnight I received 120 emails, most of which were irrelevant to me.

-Really the answer is analyse who you are going aim your (would be) mail-shot to and what time they are going to be likely to look at their in-box.
+Really the answer is to analyze who you are going aim your (would be) mailshot to and what time they are going to be likely to look at their inbox.

-I would suggest either first thing in the morning, as you will be on top their opening e-mail page Alternatively last thing in the evening, so hopefully before the shut down for the night they will check their e-mails.
+I would suggest either first thing in the morning, as you will be on top of their opening email page.
+Alternatively, the last thing in the evening, so hopefully before the shut down for the night they will check their e-mails.

 All the best.

 It totally depends on your target personas.
-HubSpot, Dan Zarella, emma and several other firms have a lot of data about email open rates by day, time of day, length of subject line, etc.
+HubSpot, Dan Zarella, Emma, and several other firms have a lot of data about email open rates by the day, time of day, length of the subject line, etc.

 Ultimately it comes down to providing information of value that is timely and relevant to YOUR target personas.